SeregPie/VueStorage/README.md

 ---

-Provide functions for the storage key and the default value to dynamically re-evaluate stored property when the storage key or the default value changes.
+Provide functions for the storage key and the default value to dynamically re-evaluate stored property whenever their value changes.

 ```js